-Osteopaths don’t just treat back and pelvis pain.
-We can advise and assist you with some of the most common ailments during pregnancy including, headaches, sciatica, rib pain, breathing issues, plantar fasciitis and pubic symphysis dysfunction.
+Osteopaths don’t just treat back and pelvic pain.
+We can advise and assist you with some of the most common ailments experienced during pregnancy which includes:

 Easing some of the physical discomforts of pregnancy